Some say you either love or hate the smell of patchouli. For me, it’s a pretty strong smell.

 This holiday season, I have been fortunate to spend a lot of time with my loved ones.
 This made me think of how abundant my life is and how blessed I am.
-As I contemplated this fact, I reached for my Abundance® oil.
-I wanted to disperse this scent around my home to express this feeling after the diffuser finished up with the aroma of Christmas Spirit.®
+As I contemplated this fact, I reached for one of my favorite blends.
+I wanted to disperse this scent around my home to express this feeling after the diffuser finished up with the aroma of lavender.

 So, why was I perplexed?
 I realized I had studied most of the main players in this symphony of an oil blend, but I skipped one of the major soloists!

 - Orange– Check

 - Frankincense- Check and Check

 - Myrrh- Ah, one of my favorites

 - Cinnamon- Check